 Child Custody Mediation Attorneys in Minnesota

-Helping Families Find Amicable Child Custody Solutions in Washington County, the Twin Cities & Across MNDeciding whether to divorce or separate from your spouse or significant other is a major decision.
+Helping Families Find Amicable Child Custody Solutions in the Twin Cities & Across MNDeciding whether to divorce or separate from your spouse or significant other is a major decision.
 In many cases, couples endure life with someone with whom they are not compatible to spare their children from the hardships of watching their parents split up.
 However, your personal happiness and the wellbeing of your children do not have to be mutually exclusive propositions.

 Are you concerned about how divorce or custody litigation might affect your child?
 Get in touch with FairWell Family Law Mediation to discuss your case with an experienced Minnesota child custody mediator.